(210 ILCS 45/2-201.5)

 The facility shall comply with all applicable provisions contained in the Illinois Uniform Conviction Information Act.

-All name-based and fingerprint-based criminal history record inquiries shall be submitted to the Department of State Police electronically in the form and manner prescribed by the Department of State Police.
-The Department of State Police may charge the facility a fee for processing name-based and fingerprint-based criminal history record inquiries.
+All name-based and fingerprint-based criminal history record inquiries shall be submitted to the Illinois State Police electronically in the form and manner prescribed by the Illinois State Police.
+The Illinois State Police may charge the facility a fee for processing name-based and fingerprint-based criminal history record inquiries.
 The fee shall be deposited into the State Police Services Fund.
 The fee shall not exceed the actual cost of processing the inquiry.

 (e) The Department shall develop and maintain a de-identified database of residents who have injured facility staff, facility visitors, or other residents, and the attendant circumstances, solely for the purposes of evaluating and improving resident pre-screening and assessment procedures (including the Criminal History Report prepared under Section 2-201.6) and the adequacy of Department requirements concerning the provision of care and services to residents.
 A resident shall not be listed in the database until a Department survey confirms the accuracy of the listing.
 The names of persons listed in the database and information that would allow them to be individually identified shall not be made public.
 Neither the Department nor any other agency of State government may use information in the database to take any action against any individual, licensee, or other entity, unless the Department or agency receives the information independent of this subsection (e).
 All information